SanazME/Algorithm-DataStructure/trees/README.md

 - **balanced trees**: if any two **sibling subtree** do not differ in the height by more than one level.(otherwise it will be an unbalanced tree)
 - filesystems are trees

+## B-Tree
+- B-tree generalized binary search tree, allowing nodes with more than two children
+- Unlike self-balancing binary search trees, the B-tree is well suited for storage systems that read and write relatively large blocks of data, such as databases and filesystems.

 **Binary Search Tree (BST)**
 1. BST, every parent node can only have two possible child nodes and not more than that
 2. so the root node points to two subtrees, left subtree and right subtree and this recursively is true for each subtrees that are binary trees and two subtrees...